sauliusdainys/docs/README.md

 Smart Data Contracts are settled during the life of the contract and at the end of each contract.
 Settlement includes disbursement of balances to all particapants such as consumers, oracles, data lakes, routers, etc. Therefore long term contracts can settle periodically as defined by the settlement policy (e.g hourly, daily, weekly, monthly).

 SDC life cycle consists of the following phases:
-- Phase 1: Funding    -- contract is initiated where all parties msut fund the contract
+- **Phase 1: Funding**    -- contract is initiated where all parties must fund the contract
-- Phase 2: Active     -- contract is funded and live; data exchange can be initiated
+- **Phase 2: Active**     -- contract is funded and live; data exchange can be initiated
-- Phase 3: Settlement -- contracts periodically settle balances across all parties
+- **Phase 3: Settlement** -- contracts periodically settle balances across all parties
-- Phase 4: Expiration -- contract expires either based on terms of use or one when contract budget and/or insurance is depleted
+- **Phase 4: Expiration** -- contract expires either based on terms of use or when contract budget and/or insurance is depleted

 ## Messages (Data Frames)